21+ Vault

 Zinnia elegans

 Cut-and-come-again flowers.
 The more you cut, the more they bloom.
-Every color imaginable.
-Butterflies go crazy.
+Comes in most colors.
+Butterflies love them.

 Black-Eyed Susan